Preparing for Interviews

 Do your research.

 Try to learn as much as possible about the organization, its attorneys, and its clients.
 You will want to be current on high-profile cases, major transactions, or other noteworthy events.
 If you have the names of the interviewers, find out about their backgrounds, the nature of their practices and any recent matters.
 That said, don’t over-stress if you don’t have the names of the attorneys.
 Remember that attorneys are busy and that schedules change so it is important to be prepared and flexible.
-For resources on researching firms, see the Resources for Research page.
+For resources on researching firms, see our page on researching Practice Areas and Settings.

 Have a plan and focus on the positive.